Dora Knowlton Ranous

 Dora Knowlton Ranous (August 16, 1859 – January 19, 1916) was an American actress, author, editor, translator, and book reviewer.
 She began her literary career editing educational books and contributing to Appleton's Annual Cyclopaedia and The Criterion.
-Ranous attained distinction as a translator of French and Italian classics, and among the books rendered into English by her, either alone or in collaboration with Dr. Rossiter Johnson, whom she assisted, are The Literature of Italy, The Immortals, a collection of French works published under the sanction of the Académie Française; Guy de Maupassant's stories in fifteen volumes, and Gustave Flaubert's writings in ten volumes.
+Ranous attained distinction as a translator of French and Italian classics, and among the books rendered into English by her, either alone or in collaboration with Rossiter Johnson, whom she assisted, are The Literature of Italy, The Immortals, a collection of French works published under the sanction of the Académie Française; Guy de Maupassant's stories in fifteen volumes, and Gustave Flaubert's writings in ten volumes.
 She wrote two books of her own, The Diary of a Daly Debutante and Good English in Good Form.
 A memoir entitled A Simple Record of a Noble Life, which included some of her unpublished work, appeared in 1916.

 Early years and education

 Doris Isabelle Knowlton Thompson was born in Ashfield, Massachusetts, August 16, 1859.
 She was the daughter of Alexander Hamilton and Augusta (Knowlton) Thompson.
 Her father was an accountant in the service of the United States Navy.
 Her sister Grace was born in 1857.

 The sisters had the advantage of the well-rounded governess, Beatrice deMille, who taught them French and music at an early age.
 After that, they attended the common school, where Ranous was noted especially for her ability to "spell down" the class.
 Then they were graduated at Sanderson Academy, in Ashfield, and their schooling was completed at Packer Collegiate Institute, in Brooklyn, where their parents had a winter home.

 The family were Episcopalians, but Ranous attended Henry Ward Beecher's church, attracted by his eloquence, and was a member of the Bible-class taught by Thomas Gaskell Shearman, eminent as an advocate of free trade and as a writer of law books.
 Under his tutelage, she read the Bible from Genesis to Revelation, and found pleasure in the study of it.

 In their summer home, the sisters were peculiarly fortunate, for in Ashfield were also the summer homes of Charles Eliot Norton and George William Curtis, who naturally attracted such visitors as James Russell Lowell, Francis Parkman, Charles Dudley Warner, and John W. Field.
 The last-named was a retired merchant of Philadelphia, who was learned in the languages and in love with literature, and had become an intimate friend of Lowell and of Robert Browning.